nextcloud/documentation/admin_manual/configuration/configuration_assets.rst

 Asset Management
 ================

+In production environments, JavaScript and CSS files are delivered in a concatenated and compressed format.

-In productive environments JavaScript and CSS files shall be delivered concatenated and minified.
+# Original sentence: "In productive environments JavaScript and CSS files shall be delivered concatenated and minified."

-ownCloud will create individual JavaScript and CSS files in a folder names 'assets' in the web root.
-This folder has to be owned by the web server user and will be used for static delivery of these files.
+ownCloud creates individual JavaScript and CSS files and saves them in a folder called 'assets' in the web root.
+This folder must be owned by the web server user and is used for static delivery of these files.

 Parameters